dmpope/deckerpope.github.io/_pages/cv.md

 * B.A. in Linguistics, minor in Central Eurasian Studies, Indiana University Bloomington, expected 2022
 * B.A. in French, Indiana University Bloomington, expected 2022

-Work Experience
+Teaching and Other Relevant Work Experience
 ======
-* Fall 2020-Present: Reviewer for Indiana University Journal of Undergraduate Research (IUJUR)
+* Fall 2020-Spring 2021: Reviewer for Indiana University Journal of Undergraduate Research (IUJUR)
   * Indiana University
   * Duties included: reviewing submitted papers in social sciences
   * Supervisor: Nadine Templeton

 * Fall 2019-Present: Lab Assistant
   * Indiana University
-  * Duties included: managing social media with a focus on understudied language promotion, greeting guests and facilitating the check out of language-learning materials
+  * Duties included: managing social media with a focus on understudied language promotion, greeting guests, and facilitating the check out of language-learning materials
   * Supervisor: Xiaojing Kou

 Grants and Fellowships